- Sets out our approach to requiring a uniform that is of reasonable cost and offers the best value for money for parents and carers.

 - Plimsolls or trainers for outside games

-- Tracksuit bottoms / leggings – preferably dark colours
+- Tracksuit bottoms / leggings – dark colours

-- Tracksuit tops / sports tops – preferably dark colours
+- Tracksuit tops / sports tops – dark colours

 For swimming a full swimming costume (not bikini) or swimming trunks should be worn – N.B. swimming shorts are not welcomed at the swimming baths for health and safety reasons.
 A towel will be needed from home.